 Marketing In Uncertain Times

-The events of the last few weeks in relation to Covid-19 have sent shockwaves across businesses near and far.
+The events of the last few weeks in relation to the coronavirus & Covid-19 crisis have sent shockwaves across businesses around the world.
+We are living in uncertain times.

 Many of us are working out next steps for our businesses - and as a marketing agency we’re taking stock of the sort of activity we’ll be undertaking over the next few weeks and months.

-So what should you do in relation to marketing your business in a time of heightened concern and anxiety?
+So what should we and you do in relation to marketing your business in a time of heightened concern, anxiety and uncertainty ?

 This is a great opportunity to re-calibrate and fine tune your marketing for what could be a “new normal” for us all - at least in the short to medium term.